mouseless/learn-nuxt/change-history/package-upgrades.md

 After upgrading from 3.4.1 to 3.7.4, due to incompatibilities, it was decided to move to a final version nuxt project built with the new nuxt kit.

-You can see this move by looking at [Move to new project](./setup-guide#move-to-new-project).
+You can see this move by looking at [migrations](../migrations.md).

 ## `nuxt Content`